-So manufacturers like Intel and AMD test the chips and slap a speed limit on them based on a lot of different factors.
+Intel and AMD test their chips before shipping them, and slap a speed limit on them based on a lot of different factors.
 Performance, supply quotas, and marketing all play a role in determining how many chips of a certain speed each manufacturer ships to retailers.

 Exciting, right?
 Depending on your luck, you might have a processor that is capable of running much, much faster than it currently is, like a caged cheetah.
 Or a surprisingly quick tortoise.